 April 19, 1775: Weymouth Minutemen responded to the Lexington alarm and marched to Roxbury.

-May 21, 1775: The Battle of Grape Island in North Weymouth took place – the only Revolutionary War battle which occurred in Weymouth.
-Abigail described it in a letter to her husband what she had witnessed from Great Hill in her letter of May 24.
+May 21, 1775: The Battle of Grape Island in North Weymouth took place; it was the only Revolutionary War battle that occurred in Weymouth.
+Abigail Adams described to her husband what she had witnessed from Great Hill in her letter of May 24.

 July 1776: John Adams wrote this to Abigail about the signing of the Declaration of Independence: “I believe that it will be celebrated by succeeding generations as the great anniversary festival.
 It ought to be celebrated by pomp and parade, with shows, games, sports, guns, bells, bonfires, and illumination from one end of this continent to the other…” Weymouth faithfully complies every July 3 with family events and concessions and a grand fireworks display at Lane Beach, North Weymouth.

 August 11, 1776: The Declaration of Independence was read for the first time in Weymouth by Abigail’s father, Reverend William Smith.
 The Revolutionary War was in progress.
 The quota called from Weymouth was ten.

 1779: Brigadier General Solomon Lovell was sent by Massachusetts on the Penobscot Expedition.
 The purpose of the expedition was to rout British sympathizers.
 Weymouth built its first workhouse for the indigent on land that is now part of Saint Francis Xavier Cemetery in South Weymouth.

 1780: John Adams wrote the Massachusetts Constitution – the oldest in the world.
 It is on display at the Commonwealth Museum in South Boston (across from the Kennedy Library and Museum in South Boston).